RobinIR/ReactApp/README.md

 # ReactApp

-This is a small app where we can create several nodes from a text box input and connecting them via edges.
+This is a small app where we can create several nodes from a text box input and could make edge connection among them.